What is skin cancer?

-- Basal cell carcinoma - Basal cell carcinoma accounts for approximately 80 percent of all skin cancers.
+- Basal cell carcinoma—Accounts for approximately 80 percent of all skin cancers.
 This highly treatable cancer starts in the basal cell layer of the epidermis (the top layer of skin) and grows very slowly.
-Basal cell carcinoma usually appears as a small, shiny bump or nodule on the skin, mainly those areas exposed to the sun, such as the head, neck, arms, hands, and face.
-It most commonly occurs among people with light-colored eyes, hair, and complexion.
+Basal cell carcinoma usually appears as a small, shiny bump or nodule on the skin, mainly those areas exposed to the sun, such as the head, neck, arms, hands and face.

-- Squamous cell carcinoma - Squamous cell carcinoma, although more aggressive than basal cell carcinoma, is highly treatable.
+- Squamous cell carcinoma—Although more aggressive than basal cell carcinoma, squamous cell carcinoma is highly treatable.
 It accounts for about 20 percent of all skin cancers.
-Squamous cell carcinoma may appear as nodules or red, scaly patches of skin, and may be found on sun-exposed areas such as the face, ears, lips, and mouth.
-However, if left untreated, squamous cell carcinoma can spread to other parts of the body.
-This type of skin cancer is usually found in fair-skinned people.
+It may appear as nodules or red, scaly patches of skin, and may be found on sun-exposed areas such as the face, ears, lips and mouth.
+If left untreated, squamous cell carcinoma can spread to other parts of the body.

-- Malignant melanoma - Malignant melanoma accounts for a small percentage of all skin cancers, but accounts for most deaths from skin cancer.
-Malignant melanoma starts in the melanocytes--cells that produce pigment in the skin.
+- Malignant melanoma—Accounts for a small percentage of all skin cancers, but accounts for most deaths from skin cancer.
+It starts in the melanocytes—cells that produce pigment in the skin.
 Malignant melanomas sometimes begin as an abnormal mole that then turns cancerous.
 This cancer may spread quickly.
-Malignant melanoma most often appears on fair-skinned men and women, but people with all skin types may be affected.

-Highlights of skin cancer treatments and services at Northwell Health include:
+Highlights of our skin cancer treatments and services include: